fbeuster/sublimeInstall/README.md

 Possible flags

 ```
 -d   : not setting it as default editor
 -l   : don't install LaTeXTools
+-x86 : use 32bit
 ```

 Packages